 Why We Love This Tuna Avocado Sandwich

-- It’s made with some pretty simple ingredients that you probably have on hand
+- It’s made with some pretty simple ingredients that you probably have on hand.

-- Comes together in about 10 minutes
+- This tuna sandwich comes together in about 10 minutes.

 - Of course, it tastes delicious!

-How to Make It
+How To Make It

 Full details are in the recipe card below, but here are the basics:

-Do I Have to Use Bread?
+Do I Have To Use Bread?